-It may be more painful to bend and reach forward to put on your socks after surgery, a sock aid can help with this.
+You CANNOT bend forward to put on your socks after surgery, a sock aid can help with this

 - 1. Slip the sock on the sock aid with the heel on the curved part of the sock aid - 2.
 Make sure to pull the sock up the sock-aid so the toe of the sock is tight but not over the knots in the rope - 3.
 Use the ropes to throw the sock-aid towards the floor - 4.
 Slide your foot in the sock-aid all the way to the toe of your sock and then scoop it over your heel